TD Bank (United States): Acquisition of People's by Banknorth

 In the 1990s and early 2000s, the emphasis was on the development of a financial services company in a true community bank setting.
-In 1997, the bank launched what would become Banknorth Insurance Group, and by 2002 built the largest insurance brokerage group in New England.
+In 1997, the bank launched what would become Banknorth Insurance Group, and, by 2002, built the largest insurance brokerage group in New England.
 By 2002, Banknorth Investment Management Group had grown out of the trust business of the Bank of New Hampshire and Banknorth Vermont's consolidated trusts operation, Stratevest.

 On December 31, 2001, the holding company, Banknorth Group, Inc., merged its seven subsidiary banks into one bank, Banknorth NA under the Peoples Heritage Bank charter dating back to 1852, with one OCC charter.
 Using locally relevant trade names retained the local identity in each state.

-TD acquisition
+TD ownership

+Acquisition of Banknorth by TD

 On August 26, 2004, TD Bank Financial Group announced it had signed an agreement with Banknorth to acquire 51% of the outstanding shares of the company for a total of $3.8 billion US.

 Banknorth shareholders approved the transaction at a special meeting of shareholders on February 18, 2005, and final approval was announced on March 1, 2005.
 In connection with the transaction, Banknorth changed its name to TD Banknorth Inc. and reincorporated in Delaware.
+Its operating companies were Banknorth Connecticut, Peoples Heritage Bank (in Maine), Banknorth Massachusetts, Bank of New Hampshire, Evergreen Bank (in New York), Hudson United Bank, Banknorth Vermont, and Bancnorth Insurance Group.
+The majority of these companies were branded as TD Banknorth of State (example "TD Banknorth of Maine").

 All remaining shares of TD Banknorth were acquired by Toronto-Dominion Bank on April 20, 2007.